 The end of year summer showcase gives you the chance to showcase some of the work you’ve completed over the past academic year to high profile industry guests.

 For successful graduates there is a natural progression from BA (Hons) Video Game Digital Art to MA Video Game Development, which is a one-year accelerated Master’s degree focused on initially indie and then AAA video game development.
 Students taking this option can gain an undergraduate and postgraduate degree within three years.

 Sophie discusses her creative journey and how the freedom to explore the different areas of video game art helped influence her career ambitions.

 Throughout the course video games industry practitioners visit the course and either review student work or help deliver taught sessions.

 During taught modules guest speakers may attend for specific classes such as User Experience (UX) & concept art.

 During project modules, industry guests have historically attended ‘milestone review’ sessions to review and feedback upon students’ video game development work, as well as providing direction for further development.

 During your final major project, an industry mentor may be sought to help you deliver your project.
-For example, in 2016 staff from Microsoft’s Rare studio worked with students to help them complete their major projects.

-NTI courses are built upon workplace simulation and industry-standard work, ensuring you behave less like a student and more as a professional, gaining the workplace experience and attributes you need.
+Courses within the School of Games, Film and Animation are built upon workplace simulation and industry-standard work, ensuring you behave less like a student and more as a professional, gaining the workplace experience and attributes you need.

 As well as gaining course-specific skills, you could also gain broader tools through our Graduate+ programme, which will help enhance your employment options by helping with careers development, employability activities, volunteering and part-time work experience.